openSUSE/doc-ci/README.rst

 To create draft builds of branches in a repository, first deploy Travis CI as described in the previous section.
 Then follow this procedure:

-1. Install the Travis CLI.
+1. Install the `Travis CLI <https://github.com/travis-ci/travis.rb#installation>`.
    This can also be done on a machine with SSH access.

 2. Create a new SSH key pair that can be used for deploying to GitHub pages and copy the encrypted private key to the documentation source